Skip to content

 Better than an A-Class for: hybrid driving

 Once again, ditching the desirable-but-expensive Mercedes badge means you have a lot more cars to choose from.
-While entry-level Renault Captur models are capable but unremarkable, the self-charging-hybrid and plug-in-hybrid versions higher up the range are far more compelling.
+While entry-level Renault Captur models are capable but unremarkable, self-charging-hybrid versions higher up the range are far more compelling.
 They offer strong performance, especially around town, along with excellent fuel economy and a totally fuss-free driving experience.
 Plus, choosing the Captur means you get a handsome body, a cabin that's a little more spacious than the A-Class, and good ride comfort.

 Superb small cars at great prices

 Motorpoint has thousands of nearly new and used cars for sale with huge discounts off their list prices.
-For more alternatives, check out our picks for the best BMW 1 Series competitors.
+For even more alternatives, check out our picks for the best BMW 1 Series competitors.